 - 1. Highlight the 'Time Format' field and press ENTER to display the available options. - Select 'Local 24hr' or 'Local 12hr' to display local time references.
-'Local 12hr' will show current time using a traditional AM/PM format, OR - Select 'UTC' to display universal time references (also referred to as 'Greenwich' or 'zulu' time).
+'Local 12hr' will show current time using a traditional AM/PM format, OR - 3.
+Select 'UTC' to display universal time references (also referred to as 'Greenwich' or 'zulu' time).

 Local Time Zone is used to define the current local time.
-UTC date and time are calculated directly from the satellites' signals and cannot be edited.
+UTC (also called Greenwich time) date and time are calculated directly from the satellites' signals and cannot be edited.
 If you prefer to use local time, you may designate an offset, either 'Behind UTC' or 'Ahead of UTC'.
 The offset is the difference, in hours and minutes, between local time and UTC time.
+See the table on page 97 for time offsets.